cdl-geneseo/geneseo-dictionary/R/Repressed.md

 # Repressed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Repressed

 Created by  Unknown User (lav4), last modified by  Unknown User (cam37) on Nov 20, 2012

 (adj.)
 In need of sexual stimulation. &quot;I need to get laid tonight; I'm feeling repressed.&quot; Source: Dictionary of Geneseo English 2001.
 Dinki.(adj.) sexually conservative. &quot;That girl didn't know what a blowjob is, she's so repressed.&quot; Montelli, N-R, 2012.